harshita-gupta/cs262-wire-protocol-message-app/readme.md

 -0.25 Messages to self appear as sent, but are never delivered (the documentation does not clarify if these are not actually sent, or if they are not getting delivered.)

-BS THIS WAS SPECIFIED YOU PIECE OF SHIT UGH -0.25 "5.
-Delete an account.
-You will need to specify the semantics of what happens if you attempt to delete an account that contains undelivered message."
-These semantics are not specified in the documentation.

 The system works in general but had issues with some edge cases.
 A few in particular I noticed:
 - There is no listing by wildcard